vkbo/OsirisAnalysis/README.md

 * OsirisData Class
 * OsirisConfig Class

-The first level contains the base data class OsirisData.
-OsirisData wraps the dataset, and OsirisConfig wraps the Osiris input file.
+The first level contains the base data class OsirisData which wraps the dataset.
+OsirisConfig is a class automatically loaded by OsirisData, and wraps and parses the Osiris input file.

 This is the minimum usage level of the analysis tool.
-From here you can extract data as matrices and extract simulation variables and conversion factors.
+From here you can extract data as MATLAB matrices and extract simulation variables and conversion factors to convert Osiris' normalised units to SI units.

+**Additional Core Classes**

+* MathFunc Class
+* Variables Class

+The MathFunc class emulates the Osiris built-in function parser.
+Since Osiris can take density profiles for the various particle species as mathematical expressions, extracting initial beam parameters can involve solving these equations.
+This class provides functionality for the OsirisData class to evaluate these expression in the same way Osiris does.
+This is for instance used to calculate beam dimensions, total charge and beam current.
+Values that are not independently specified in the input files.

+Such information can be viewed by calling `OsirisData.BeamInfo('EB')` for for instance the electron beam.

 ### Level 2: Data Type Classes

 **Contains**

-* BField Class
+* Density Class
-* EField Class
+* Field Class
 * Charge Class
 * Momentum Class
 * Phase Class
+* Species Class
+* UDist Class

 These classes take an OsirisData object as input and perform various calculations on them.
 Most methods return data as structs, which can be used in the Matlab workspace and plotted directly.
 These data classes do conversion of units on the fly and also take the same units as input.
+They also return properly scaled axes.

 These classes are typically useful to access directly when making plot scripts for more complicated figures for publications.

+All these classes are subclasses of one superclass called OsirisType.
+OsirisType is not intended to be called directly.
+It only contains common set and get functions as well as tools to slice 2D and 3D data, calculate axes, etc. for the above listed data classes.

 ### Level 3: Plot Functions